-Squatting means you own a domain name of another product, service, copyright, or trademark holder specifically for the reason of extorting a high fee if they want to use that domain.
+Squatting means you own a domain name of another product, service, copyright, or trademark holder specifically for extorting a high fee if they want to use that domain.
 Or to sell ads when folks assume that domain leads to the site they are looking for.

 Then, there are domain investors.
-These folks recognize good domain names and speculate that they are valuable and that someone out there may want them.
+These folks recognize good domain names and speculate that they are valuable and that someone may want them.
 Nothing illegal about speculating and having a domain portfolio.

 The differentiator is intent.
 When you register copyright or trademarked company names or products to try and profit from that, the trademark holder is protected under the Uniform Domain-Name Resolution Policy (UDRP).

-This is why you want to register the domain names you may use in the future and those that have a likelihood of competing with your brand.
+This is why you want to register the domain names you may use in the future and those that are likely to compete with your brand.